+Prerequisites: Junior or Senior standing

-Prerequisites:Junior or Senior standingFrequency:SporadicallyStudent Body:Junior and Senior students from mathematics and other fieldsCredit:3 Credits.Recent Texts:Mathematics for High School Teachers : An Advanced Perspective by Zalman Usiskin
+Student Body: Junior and Senior students from mathematics and other fields vanced Perspective by Zalman Usiskin varies

+Recent Texts: Mathematics for High School Teachers: An Ad-

 As a topics course, this course will vary greatly from term to term.
 In one recent offering, the aim of the course was to introduce, at an elementary level, the basic concepts of the theory of dynamical systems.